ufo-kit/ufo-core/docs/source/using/quickstart.rst

     $ gcc `pkg-config --cflags --libs ufo` foo.c -o foo

-As you can see we simply construct a new UfoGraph object from a JSON encoded :ref:`configuration file <json-configuration>` and execute that computation pipeline.
+As you can see we simply construct a new ``UfoGraph`` object from a JSON encoded :ref:`configuration file <json-configuration>` and execute the computation pipeline with a ``UfoBaseScheduler`` object.

 .. highlight:: c